usds/SME-QA-Website/pages/phases/assessments/notifications.md

 sidenav: hiring-phases
 phase: assessments
 sub-phase-order: 040
-intro: After SMEs have completed interviews, you should send notifications to all applicants indicating their status.
-Use these NOR codes and notification messages to communicate with applicants.
+intro: After SMEs have completed the assessments, send notifications to all applicants indicating their status.
+This page has example NOR codes and notification messages.
 ---

 <p class="usa-intro">